Get a No Obligation Quote Today!

 Clevedon, with an overall average price of £249,952 was more expensive than nearby Worle (£182,202), but was cheaper than Nailsea (£286,634) and Portishead (£301,078).

-The Britannia Lanes of Bristol office is located just 40 minutes from Clevedon in Brislington.
-Not only can we provide you with a bespoke removals service, we also offer a variety of storage solutions to suit to you.
+Britannia Lanes of Bristol office can provide you with a bespoke removals service and a variety of storage solutions to suit to you for your move in Clevedon.

 Attractions in Clevedon